Priorities

 Everyone in our community deserves to be safe and secure.

-Commerce in some communities is coming to a standstill.
-We are support-planning for access to food, medical care, health care, documentation, legal counsel, court proceedings, and ultimately survival for the children and families we serve.
-We are all stretched thin, and we all feel broken by the events in our communities, heartbroken, and in many ways helpless.
+In my day job as a child welfare attorney, we continue to support-plan for access to food, medical care, health care, documentation, legal counsel, court proceedings, and ultimately survival for the immigrant children and families we serve.

 Support Affordable Lives